• Home

 —Fr.
 Kilian McDonnell, OSB

-Over forty years ago, Kilian McDonnell, OSB, the Collegeville Institute’s founder, envisioned a center of scholarly research that would nurture the best Protestant, Catholic, and Orthodox theology.
+Over fifty years ago, Kilian McDonnell, OSB, the Collegeville Institute’s founder, envisioned a center of scholarly research that would nurture the best Protestant, Catholic, and Orthodox theology.
 At this center, scholars engaged in pressing issues of faith and society would gather together for study, dialogue, and prayer.
 The center would be grounded in and nurtured by the Benedictine rhythm of worship, work, and community of Saint John’s Abbey.

 Today, the Resident Scholars Program is the continuation of that vision.
 Well-trained, creative, articulate women and men gather for one or two semesters for careful thought in a place of inquiry and prayer, engaging in independent study within a community setting.

-Each resident scholar engages in his or her own rhythm of study, reflection and writing, while also gathering weekly for seminars, prayer, and shared lunch with other scholars, Collegeville Institute staff, and monastic liaisons from Saint John’s Abbey.
+Each Resident Scholar engages in his or her own rhythm of study, reflection and writing, while also gathering weekly for seminars, prayer, and shared lunch with other scholars, Collegeville Institute staff, and monastic liaisons from Saint John’s Abbey.
 The balance of independent research and writing, within a community of prayer and dialogue, creates an atmosphere in which diverse traditions, cultures, disciplines, and projects intersect and bring forth fresh and sometimes surprising insights.

 More in this Section